-Hundreds of car owners in America or Brazil do nothing at all, they just buy it and put it in, but that's not really a good idea although ethanol won't hurt your engine the ECU map on a modern car is all wrong.
+Some car owners in America or Brazil do nothing at all, they just buy it and put it in, but that's not really a good idea although ethanol won't actually hurt your engine the ECU might strain the fuel pump and cause it to blow.
 Often the sensors will adjust the timing and the volume of the squirt, for it to run, but the extra fuel and advancement of the timing will be totally missing so some cars will drive well and some are terribly flat.
 The very least you should do is if it has an ECU re-map the ECU for ethanol, after all the major manufactures spend millions and you could use that research just by adding the fuel data.
 Without doing that you will use more fuel than you need and it won't accelerate quite as well as it could and the check engine light will come on.
 Obviously the lower the engines compression is the worse the MPG will be.
 Some Far Eastern cars have high enough compression so the problems will be less, but they'll still be there.
 Without the remap it might even perform better than it did on petrol, so you'll never know how good it could be.

 In a modern car one with an ECU the thing to do is replace the currant Petrol/Gasoline ECU map with a map that allows you to use ethanol.
 Most car builders copyright the firmware they fit and the modification software So the ignition needs to be retarded two degrees and the mixture changed to take account of it's different energy density, roughly 1 and a 1/3 although each engine design will be different.
 Some places ethanol has absolutely no illegal exhaust products in the UK you could fit a map that makes the engine turn out the best power or the best economy it can, if you don't live in the UK some of the exhaust products might be tested for, but the amount that's made will be minute.